ARMmbed/mbed-os-5-docs/docs/reference/technology/storage.md

 An example of implementations of the interfaces are:

 - BlockDevice.
+   - QSPIBlockDevice - Block device driver for NOR-based QSPI Flash devices that support the SFDP standard.
    - SPIFBlockDevice - Block device driver for NOR-based SPI flash devices that support SFDP.
 NOR-based SPI flash supports byte-sized read and writes, with an erase size of around 4 kbytes.
 An erase sets a block to all 1s, with successive writes clearing set bits.
    - SDBlockDevice - The SD driver uses the SDCard SPI mode of operation, which is a subset of possible SDCard functionality.
    - FlashIAPBlockDevice - Block device driver bound to the FlashIAP driver in Mbed OS for reading and writing to internal flash.
 Only use this driver on platforms where the FlashIAP implementation is using external flash or in conjunction with a file system with wear leveling, that can operate on a page size granularity.